SammySpinsAYarn/Blog/_posts/2023-05-11-narrative-knitting-in-non-fiction.md

 *T﻿his Golden Fleece* by Esther Rutter traces the history of knitting in the UK through twelve projects from across the British Isles and their roles on the local communities and economies.
 Rutter takes a more reflective historical tone as she analyses practical details and impacts.

-*A﻿ Stash Of One's Own* is an essay collection edited by contributor Clara Parkes
+*A﻿ Stash Of One's Own* is an essay collection edited by contributor Clara Parkes that centres the relationships these crafters have with wool and yarn.
+It stays with them through loss and grief, and opens up enticing and exciting possibility, as well as approaches to consumerism and our relationship with material goods.

 ***T﻿he Power of Knitting* by Loretta Napoleoni** kaj